International Development

 Opportunities in Africa

 There are many options at Williams for experiential learning in Africa!
 Placement assistance and some funding are available for student fieldwork opportunities through Winter Study travel courses and independent studies (WSP99’s), summer policy research, teaching, and community development internships and spring break service projects in South Africa, Ghana, and other African countries.
-Visit here for more information or email Dr. Consolini at [email protected]
+Visit here for more information or email Dr. Consolini at [email protected].

 Partners in Health/Engage